[ Top 10 Online Shopping Sites in Singapore - UPDATED as of March 2020]

-Impressively, in just less than a year since incorporation, it was offering discounts at more than 300 e-stores.
-Notable partner sites include Taobao, Asos and Expedia.
+Impressively, it was offering discounts at more than 300 e-stores and its notable partner sites include Agoda, Airbnb, Klook, Asos, and Expedia.

 Over the last couple of years, its popularity has also increased.
 It’s not hard to guess why – who would refuse discounts and “free” money?
 I know I wouldn’t!

 eBay needs no introduction – clearly, old is gold for this one.
-Thanks to an international pool of sellers and 20 years of strong market presence, it has managed to defend itself against other similar websites.
-It also maintains its reputation as one of the most favoured destinations for online shopping.
+Thanks to an international pool of sellers and 20+ years of strong market presence, it has managed to defend itself against other similar websites.
+It also maintains its reputation as one of the most favored destinations for online shopping.